 Double-spending is a major computing problem that has to be solved by every cryptocurrency.
 If not, the cryptocurrency in question is essentially worthless because anyone can duplicate a transaction with the currency at any time.

-In this lesson, you will learn about double-spending.
+In this article, you will learn about double-spending.

 Double-spending means that the same units of a cryptocurrency could potentially be spent twice, thus it is crucial to technologically eliminate this possibility.